-The capital of Japan is quite a young city,whose age is 400 years.
-During this time he was repeatedly subjected to wars, earthquakes, fires, changed his name and appearance.
-To date, Tokyo is a modern metropolis that has spread to the neighboring cities of Yokohama and Kawasaki.
-The capital of Japan is a city of contrasts that combines eastern and European culture, modern skyscrapers and ancient temples.
-Sights of Tokyo are known to tourists around the world.
-The most famous of them are:
+The capital of Japan is quite younga city that is 400 years old.
+During this time, it has repeatedly been subjected to wars, earthquakes, fires, changed its name and appearance.
+Today, Tokyo is a modern metropolis that has spread to the neighboring cities of Yokohama and Kawasaki.
+The capital of Japan is a city of contrasts that combines Eastern and European culture, modern skyscrapers and ancient temples.
+Tokyo's attractions are known to tourists all over the world.
+The most famous of them include:

-- Tokyo Tower - a TV tower with a viewing platform.
-It is a symbol of the city, the same as the Eiffel Tower in Paris.
-At the time of construction in 1958, Tokyo Tower was the highest tower in the world.
-Visiting the observation platforms of the structure, you can admire the views of the Tokyo Bay;
+- Tokyo Tower - TV tower with an observation deckplatform.
+It is a symbol of the city, just like the Eiffel Tower in Paris.
+At the time of its construction in 1958, Tokyo Tower was the tallest tower in the world.
+Visiting the observation decks of the building, you can admire the views of Tokyo Bay;

 - Roppongi Hills, which wasestablished in 2003, includes a whole complex of facilities such as restaurants, shops, a hotel, a cinema, company offices, a television studio and a concert venue.
 The site can be a worthy competition to the Tokyo television tower, since it has a viewing platform, from which an amazing view of the city from a bird's eye view opens up.